 This begs the question, though, is spaghetti squash good for you?
 After all, if you’re going to use it regularly in your diet, you’ll want to be sure that the vegetable actually helps.

-Is Spaghetti Squash Good For Your Health?
+Is Spaghetti Squash Good For You?

 - Why Spaghetti Squash Is So Interesting